Where To Eat And Drink In The North End

 Carmelina’s is tiny and right smack in the middle of Hanover, so it can be hard to get in at times, but it’s worth the hassle during the summer if you can snag one of the tables along the sidewalk.
 Otherwise, grab a seat at the small bar fronting the open kitchen, because Carmelina’s features one of the better red sauce menus in the neighborhood and almost always has a fun crowd in the brick-walled dining room.
 Get the frutti di mare and you won’t need to eat for a couple of days.

 Galleria Umberto opens at 10:45am and closes when they run out of pizza, which is usually about three hours later.
 So unless you work nearby, you’re out of luck.
 If you do manage to get in there for lunch, though, you’re in for some of the best arancini and Sicilian style pizza in the city.

 Parla is probably the coolest restaurant in a neighborhood that doesn’t have a lot of places you’d use that adjective for.
-That’s what you get when you combine a menu that includes a picture of Biggie Smalls, really good cocktails the restaurant manages to put together despite having only a partial liquor license, and copper decor that will make you want to call the bartender “barkeep.”
+That’s what you get when you combine a menu that includes a picture of Biggie Smalls, really good cocktails, and copper decor that will make you want to call the bartender “barkeep.”
 We suggest sticking with the bites and small plates.